KerriRentmeester/tic-tac-toe/README.md

 # **Installation and Usage**:

 To run my project on your machine, download the files onto your machine or clone the repo.
 Navigate to the project directory in terminal.
-Install the necessary dependencies by typing the command prompt: npm install.
 Start the server by typing the command prompt: npm start.
+Additionally, enter the command, npm run build.

 If you are having issues, ensure the version of Node.js you are using is compatible.